 4-500 cases per year are allocated throughout the world.
 Sadly demand is such that a significant proportion of these bottles – perhaps more than half – are destined to be traded and traded again due to their ‘investment potential’.
 A bottle could easily have 10-20 owners before eventually being drunk, and maybe it will not be in the best condition because of that.
 Release prices have been around 800-1,000 Euros per bottle in the recent vintages, grey market and restaurant prices are 175-300% of that – vintage dependant.

-Despite a relatively short list of owners, many sell-on barrels resulting in a multitude of bottlers – e.g. in 1999 I have so-far found 20 different labels.
+Despite a relatively short list of owners, many sell-on barrels resulting in a multitude of bottlers – e.g. in 1999 I have found many more than 20 different labels.

 Here there is only one label – Domaine de la Romanée-Conti.
 This is probably the most consistently excellent wine of Vosne-Romanée; consistent because it takes in the breadth of altitudes and soil depths that Vosne offers and is sufficiently large a harvest that blending and declassifying can always lead to something special – it is the synthesis of Vosne-Romanée.
 At one time it was a tiny vineyard, only complicated by the naming of another, larger vineyard called Les Gaudichots ou La Tâche – i.e. a vineyard that could take either name!
 The Domaine de la Romanée-Conti applied in 1932 for this latter appellation to also be classed simply as La Tâche – this was opposed by the then owners of (the smaller) La Tâche – the Liger-Belairs – the Liger-Belairs lost and eventually sold their vines to Domaine de la Romanée-Conti.
 The wine is often purported to be the biggest, showiest, spiciest etc., etc..
 In its youth it can be all those things and indeed more, but the real character of La Tâche is more subtle – it’s about its shape and the intellectual way that it speaks.
 Regardless of how the wine first presents itself to you, you must steal yourself for the fact that the door is only partly open, it is like walking into a large room from a small one – the wine always grows larger in your mouth, opening out before slowly fading in the finish.
 The wine is also a challenge, and for those that wish to take up that challenge, they will find something slightly different in their glass every time they return – whether it be for 15 minutes or 3 hours – This is La Tâche.